Skip to main content

 Colleges

 Public colleges are established and administered by a local government body at the province (województwo) level.
-The establishment of a public college requires a positive opinion from the Minister of Family and Social Policy.
+The establishment of a public college requires a positive opinion from the minister responsible for social security.

 Each college is supervised academically by a higher education institution (HEI) which offers programmes leading to a Master's degree (magister) in the areas of study and specialism areas corresponding to the specialism area in a given college.
 Detailed arrangements for academic supervision should be laid down in an agreement between the body administering a college and an HEI.
 Moreover, pedagogical supervision is exercised by the Head of the Regional Education Authorities (kurator oświaty) (responsible for school education) in a given province (województwo).